A Familiar Face in Every Story

 A man with scarred palms.
+Before they knew Him, He knew them.
 He shows up in every book of the series, Old Testament and New.
 He never tells you who He is.
 By the last page, you know.

 See where He shows up →